Information at a glance

 These approaches depend on direct contact with the tooth surface.

-They work internally.
+They work continuously through saliva.

 How Systemic Dental Powders Work

-This is the core principle behind how systemic dental powders work .
+This is the core principle behind how systemic dental powders work.

 It is not mechanical scraping.